bumbummen99/youtube-playlist-synchronizer/README.md

 4) Upload videos to the configured remote via scp

 # Usage
+## GitHub Actions
+This template repository already comes with an pre-built GitHub Actions workflow configuration to automatically schedule the script via CRON.
+Simply adjust the [`.github/workflows/run.yml`](https://github.com/bumbummen99/youtube-playlist-synchronizer/blob/master/.github/workflows/run.yml) to your needs.

+**Keep in mind that you can create multiple jobs if you want to download multiple playlists.
+If you want to run these jobs at a different schedule you will have to create multiple workflows files by copying run.yml and adjusting the CRON setting.**

 ## Manual
 Make sure you have Google ZX installed on your system:
 ```